-Bonds are generally considered a very secure form of investing, so far as safety of principal and interest is concerned.
+Bonds generally are considered a very secure form of investing based on safety of principal and interest.
 Bonds can be issued by the federal, state or local government, or by corporations or utility companies.
-Beware of "junk" bonds - which are neither safe nor secure.
+Beware of "junk" bonds, which are neither safe nor secure

 The issuer of bonds promises to the bond holder that money borrowed will be repaid to the holder in full at maturity.
-In addition, the bond holder receives a fixed, predetermined amount of income, called interest.
+In addition, the bond holder receives a fixed, predetermined amount of income called interest.